CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term.md

 Extra points:
 - Using NoSQL in the project
-- Using AWS or any other cloud in the project
 - Anything special not covered during the course but, makes sense in the project context

 ### Submission